privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 _Note: We will update the API code to include additional data for Component Ads and Event level reporting._

-#### RemarketingInput
+#### ProtectedAudienceInput

-RemarketingInput is generated and encrypted by client and sent to [Seller Ad service][20] in *Unified Contextual and FLEDGE Auction request*.
+ProtectedAudienceInput is generated and encrypted by client and sent to [Seller Ad service][20] in *Unified Contextual and FLEDGE Auction request*.
 This includes per [BuyerInput](#buyer-input), `client_type` (i.e. Browser or Android), `publisher_name` (i.e. website or app name) and an `encrypted_nonce`.

 ```
 syntax = "proto3";

- // RemarketingInput is generated and encrypted by the client, passed
+// ProtectedAudienceInput is generated and encrypted by the client,
- // through the untrusted Seller Ad service, and decrypted by the SellerFrontEnd
+// passed through the untrusted Seller service, and decrypted by the
- // service.
+// SellerFrontEnd service.
 // It is the wrapper for all of BuyerInput and other information required
- // for the FLEDGE auction.
+// for the Protected Audience auction.
- message RemarketingInput {
+message ProtectedAudienceInput {
-   enum ClientType {
-     UNKNOWN = 0;

-     // An Android device with Google Mobile Services (GMS).
-     // Note: This covers apps on Android and browsers on Android.
-     ANDROID = 1;

-     // Any browser.
-     BROWSER = 2;
-   }

-   // Type of end user's device / client, that would help in validating the
-   // client integrity.
-   // Note: Not all types of clients can be attested.
-   ClientType client_type = 1;

   // Input per buyer.
-   // The key in the map corresponds to Interest Group Owner that is the Buyer / DSP.
+  // The key in the map corresponds to IGOwner (Interest Group Owner) that
-   // This  string that can identify a buyer participating in the auction.
-The value
+  // is the Buyer / DSP.
+This  string that can identify a
+  // buyer participating in the auction.
+The value corresponds to plaintext
-   // corresponds to plaintext BuyerInput ingested by the buyer for bidding.
+  // BuyerInput ingested by the buyer for bidding.
-   map<string, BuyerInput> buyer_input = 2;
+  map<string, BuyerInput> buyer_input = 1;

   // This is required for scoring.
-It is used to construct a device (browser) signal per ad.
+It is used to construct a device (browser)
-   // It will also be passed via GetBids to buyers for their Buyer KV lookup.
+  // signal per ad.
+It will also be passed via GetBids to buyers for their Buyer
+  // KV lookup.
-   string publisher_name = 3;
+  string publisher_name = 2;

-   // This is encrypted nonce passed by the client, that will be decrypted and sent back
+  // This is encrypted nonce passed by the client, that will be decrypted and
-   // to the client.
+  // sent back to the client.
-   string encrypted_nonce = 4;
+  string encrypted_nonce = 3;
 }
 ```

 #### BuyerInput